goodeggs/node-tunnels/README.md

 A simple npm module and binary to terminate and forward SSL connections.

-NOTE: This is intended to be used to make local web development easier, not to be run in production.
+This is intended to be used to make local web development easier, not to be run in production.  tunnels was inspired by https://github.com/jugyo/tunnels

 ## Install